 A content marketing culture will establish your business as a thought leader in your industry.
-This will help you gain a competitive edge and build long-term relationships with your target audience.
+That’ll help you gain a competitive edge and build long-term relationships with your target audience.

 Following a structured approach is essential when creating a content marketing culture within your organization.
-Here is a step-by-step guide to help you navigate the process successfully:
+Here are the three phases to navigate the process successfully:

 First, you need to assess your organization’s current marketing culture to identify areas for improvement.
 You can do this by:

 - Conducting internal surveys: Administer surveys to gather feedback from team members.
-Questions can ask about their understanding of content marketing, current involvement in content-related efforts, and perception of the existing content marketing practices.
+Questions can be asked about their understanding of content marketing, current involvement in content-related efforts, and perception of the existing content marketing practices.

 - Identifying strengths and weaknesses: Analyze your survey results to identify strengths and weaknesses within your current culture and process.
 Discover thriving areas and leverage those as a foundation for development.
 Use them as a guiding light for weaknesses that require refinement.

 - Conduct a content audit: Perform a thorough analysis of your existing content assets.
 Evaluate the quality, relevance, and performance metrics to gain insights into your efforts thus far.
-You’ll quickly find areas of expertise or saturation and content gaps.
+You’ll quickly find areas of expertise, saturation, and content gaps.

 By conducting a comprehensive assessment, you will clearly understand your current culture and establish a baseline for future progress.